Smartphone what you need to know now that your kids are back at school

 You may be wondering what your kids are doing on their smartphones these days as schools reopen.
 The answer is: everything.

-That's why the experts at the global cyber security company ESET summarize some trends to give you an idea of how your kids might be using their phones to interact, communicate or – unfortunately – cause trouble for their classmates.children smartphones
+That's why experts from the global cybersecurity company ESET summarize some trends to give you an idea of how your children can use their phones to interact, communicate or - unfortunately - create problems for their classmates.children smartphones

 It all revolves around Instagram, TikTok and YouTube

-For kids, there are social media platforms, and then there are the most popular apps: Instagram (or “IG”), TikTok, and YouTube.
-You have probably found that children use them first to share short videos and other media content with friends, family and followers.
+For children, there are social networking platforms, followed by the most popular applications: Instagram (or "IG"), TikTok and YouTube.
+You've probably noticed that kids use the first two to share short videos and other multimedia content with friends, family and followers.
 However, both IG and TikTok have evolved and offer countless ways for your kids to share and create content.

 When it comes to YouTube, you are more likely to find your kids sharing videos of their favorite YouTube stars with their friends or watching and mimicking a viral video.
 However, YouTube also allows you to post videos as well as live streams.
 And of course, the comment section is known for its verbal conflicts and uncontrollable toxicity.